A classic, small batch strawberry rhubarb jam, so you don’t end up with more jam than you need :) Made quickly and easily without added pectin.

 The first jam up this year is yet another use for my abundant crop of rhubarb.
 I managed to get hold of the first picking of Ontario strawberries as well, to add in with the rhubarb.
 And finally, the addition of some cardamom, for a wonderful new spin on a classic jam.

-Recipe: Strawberry Rhubarb Cardamom Jam
+Small Batch Strawberry Rhubarb Jam

-- 4 cups fresh strawberries, rinsed and drained, then chopped (if using frozen, use 3 cups)
+- 4 cups fresh strawberries if using frozen, use 3 cups, rinsed and drained, then chopped

-- 2 cups chopped, rhubarb
+- 2 cups chopped rhubarb

 - 2 cups sugar

-- 1 tsp. ground cardamom
+- 1 tsp ground cardamom optional

-- 1 tsp. unsalted butter (optional, used for foam suppression)
+- 1 tsp unsalted butter optional, used for foam suppression

 Prepare 3 half-pint (250 ml) jars or 2 pint jars (500 ml) or any other similarly sized container.

-- Combine the fruit, sugar and cardamom in a heavy, non-aluminum pot.
+Combine the fruit, sugar and cardamom in a heavy, non-aluminum pot.
 Use a potato masher to

 thoroughly crush the fruit.
 Let set at room temperature for 1–2 hours, stirring occasionally to help the sugar dissolve.

-- Add the butter and bring the mixture to a boil, stirring often to prevent scorching.
+Add the butter and bring the mixture to a boil, stirring often to prevent scorching.
 Reduce the heat to medium-low and simmer for 30–40 minutes, until the jam thickens.

-- (Test by dropping a teaspoon of jam onto a cold plate.
+(Test by dropping a teaspoon of jam onto a cold plate.
 Put into the freezer for a few minutes.
 If it’s thick, it’s done.)